RIDING THE MIRACLE RAILS -- "NOTHING LIKE IT IN THE WORLD"

 And now come the snow sheds the workers called “the longest barn in the world.”
 Thirty-seven miles of wooden sheds protected the railroad from avalanches.
 Cement sheds later replaced them.
 Even so, in 1952, 226 passengers and crew were stranded here at Yuma Pass, their train entombed under 16 feet of snow.
 After four days, all were dug out, then driven out by car.

 We pass ski resorts, the shaved slopes of Sugarbowl and Soda Springs.
 Finally we come to The Big Hole, a two-mile tunnel topping Donner Pass.
-Even using the latest technology — nitroglycerin — it took two years to finish the tunnel.
+Even using dynamite’s upgrade — nitroglycerin — it took two years to finish the tunnel.
 Rocking and rolling, we cruise through in six minutes.
 And then, an hour after we started our climb, we head down the back side.